penn-cnt/scalp_deep-learning/examples/using_core_libraries_directly/README.md

         return PD.DataFrame(montage_data,columns=self.montage_channels)
 ```

-For a complete example of how to read in, clean, and montage a dataframe please see [here](./example_direct_invocation.py)
+For a complete example of how to read in, clean, and montage a dataframe please see [here](./example_direct_invocation.py).

+## Sample Instantiation

-For example, I could call on this method in the following way (assuming I have the scripts/codehub/ in my PythonPath):
+An example of montaging data can be accomplished as follows (assuming you have the scripts/codehub/ in my PythonPath):

 ```
 from modules.addons.channel_montage import channel_montage